Mwiinga Malimvwa School re-built 2016

 In 2018 we drilled a bore hole and provided permaculture gardening training, a fence, tools and fruit trees.

-In 2019 we have received a grant from Welsh Government's Wales Africa Grant Scheme, administered by WCVA to install a solar water pump at Mwiinga Malimvwa School.
+In 2019 we received a grant from Welsh Government's Wales Africa Grant Scheme, administered by WCVA to install a solar water pump at Mwiinga Malimvwa School.

-clean water for drinking
+healthy clean water for drinking

-water for hygiene, preventing Neglected Tropical Diseases
+water for washing preventing Neglected Tropical Diseases and providing protection during the pandemic

 water to irrigate the school permaculture garden to grow nutritious fruit and vegetables for the children and to generate income.
-The area is suffering due to the drought since January 2019